kietbui/venus_titan_guidance/docs/_static/src/alarm_siren/item1_aeotec_siren_alarm_gen5.rst

 	#.
 Aeotec Siren Gen5 is for a smart, secure and safe home
 	#.
 105 dB Speaker Systems is always heard, with 5 different audio alerts
 	#.
 Super-bright LED lights the path when it's dark
 	#.
-Back-up battery for the Siren keep working even when the power is out
+Back-up battery for the Siren keep working even when the power is out (up to 3 hours)

 Working with PhD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~